seanph/DesktopGCal/README.md

 A desktop calendar built to sync with Google Calendar - a WPF application developed using C#.
 My first project on GitHub so if this breaks, sets things on fire and disappears, don't be surprised!

+## Abandoned
+This project is essentially abandoned now.
+I simply have no use for it and do not plan to resume development anytime soon.
+Might be interesting for someone to look at how I approached it though, so I'll be leaving it up.

 ## Notes
 Currently a work in progress, and the user interface is not laid out for end-users, but for testing.